 Derivatives are initially recognized at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
-All derivatives are recognized at fair value as assets when the fair value is positive and as liabilities when the fair value is negative.
+All derivatives are recognized as assets when the fair value is positive and as liabilities when the fair value is negative.